IsaacMAllen/m4lTelemetry/README.md

 get:

-- A persistent, per-user **consent flag** so the installer prompt only shows up once across every bugbytz device.
+- A persistent, per-user **consent flag** so the installer prompt only shows up once across every participating device.
 - An **anonymous device ID** (UUID, generated on first run) that lets you correlate events from the same install without learning anything PII.
 - A **disk-backed event queue** that survives offline sessions, host